 The main drawbacks of these radios over a newer Series 4 or 6/ES series 5100:

 - Older hardware revision and older components will have higher failure rate.

 - Programming software has issues on Win10, but works with compatibility settings (see below)

 - Poorer encryption support.
 A lot of the encryption is apparently implemented in software instead of a dedicated processor or DSP like newer radios.
 This isn’t a huge deal for Hams and casual users.

 - If the batteries are original, they’re likely dead.
 To keep compatibility with chargers you can find used NiMH on eBay (choose ones with verified capacity on the listing) or search for “ntn8923” for after-market Motorola compatible.
 Chinese Lithium knockoffs are available but require separate janky wall-wart chargers which break sometimes — if you were super adventurous you could modify an existing charger to support Lithium (this post has a picture of the board).
 If you want lithium, you’ll probably want to stick with OEM or other quality equipment to avoid fire and get a new legit charger.

 Other than that, these radios seem pretty amenable to Ham use (would never ever consider trying to run one of these Part 90 certified radios on GMRS or MURS ;).

-Also FPP, once enabled, seems to reject entries above 450 MHz on Version 4 series.
+Also I have validated that FPP, once enabled, seems to reject entries above 450 MHz on Version 4 series.
 However, both the Version 1 and Version 6 radios I’ve tried allow FPP from 450-470 as well.
 The feature was targeted at federal users in the 380-450 area which I believe is the origin of the restriction on V4.